 The cost of acquisition of the asset and the cost of any improvement

-The benefits of the first proviso to Section 48 of the Income Tax Act are calculated by using Rule 115A as follows:
+Here are some of the benefits of the First Proviso to Section 48 of the Income Tax Act in line with Rule 115A:

-If there are any resultant capital gains, they should be converted using the TTBR rate on the date of transfer
+If there are any resultant capital gains, they should also be converted using the TTBR rate on the date of transfer.